-But again, Russia’s infowars gambits do not go far enough:
+But again, Russia’s Infowars gambits do not go far enough:

 To begin with, many Russian television outlets—sadly the most influential information dissemination source—are owned directly or indirectly by the state.
-Thus, in Russia as in the Western world, TV is often government by another name.
+Thus, in Russia as in the Western world, TV is often governed by another name.

 As well, even though Russia has been fighting for survival for at least two centuries, and even though the USA now is waging hybrid warfare against it, state-connected Russian media often treat American pronouncements on a variety of topics as the gospel.
 They timidly defend themselves from Western mendacities and smears, but they often enigmatically refuse to employ their best weapon: revealing outright American criminality at home and abroad.

-For instance, Russian mainstream media do not often mention Operation Gladio, nor do they bother to inform their readers that the American government’s versions of the “war on terror” or the assassinations of the Kennedy clan, Martin Luther King, Princess Diana, Dr. Kelly, or Gary Webb, are pure, unadulterated, claptrap.
+For instance, Russian mainstream media do not often mention Operation Gladio, nor do they bother to inform their readers that the American government’s versions of the “war on terror” or the assassinations of the Kennedy clan, Martin Luther King, Princess Diana, Dr. Kelly, or Gary Webb, are pure, unadulterated claptrap.

 Additionally, there are such fifth-column media as the Moscow Times.
 Here is Israel Shamir describing such media—as well as the scandalous behavior of state-supported media: